-It was August 2004, and Johnny Michael Allen sat in his pickup truck in a Nashville parking lot awaiting 16-year-old Cyntoia Brown.
-Allen, 43, had allegedly solicited the minor for sex, and drove to his home as had been decided when she got into the car.
+It was August 2004, and Johnny Michael Allen, a youth minister and real estate agent, sat in his pickup truck in a Nashville parking lot awaiting 16-year-old Cyntoia Brown.
+Allen, 43, had solicited the minor for sex, and drove to his home with her in the car.

 The two engaged in conversation at the home before eventually heading to his bedroom.
-As he laid naked on his bed, he was fatally shot in the head by Brown, who had endured many years of abuse and was a teenage-sex worker.
+As he lay naked on his bed, he was fatally shot in the head by Brown, who had endured many years of abuse and was a teenage sex worker.
 Following her arrest, she told detectives she feared for her life during the encounter and claimed self-defense in the murder.
 After a trial, she was found guilty and received a life sentence on murder and prostitution charges.
-She isn’t eligible for parole until she’s 69.
+She previously wasn’t eligible for parole until she’s 69.

 It’s a story that was told by Daniel Birman in the 2011 documentary “Me Facing Life.”
 Birman’s film followed Brown’s life in prison and helped initiate tougher prostitution laws in Tennessee.
 Now, only those who are 18 and older can be charged for prostitution.
-Brown’s journey has started to resurface recently on social media, with various celebrities sharing posts calling for a new trial.
+Brown’s journey resurfaced on social media, with various celebrities sharing posts calling for a new trial.

-The posts led to the term #FreeCyntoniaBrown to be a global trend across various social media platforms.
+The celebrity posts led the term #FreeCyntoiaBrown to become a global trend across various social media platforms.

 So, who is Johnny Allen?
 Here’s what you need to know about him, Brown and the incident: